Two Hands (1999 film): Plot

-Meanwhile Alex, staying at Rocket's unit, is visited by Les and subjected to his clumsy attempts at asking her out on a date despite her obvious lack of interest.
-His advances are interrupted by a phone call to Alex from Jimmy, and the two make plans to meet at a pub near Chinatown.
+Meanwhile Alex, staying at Rocket's unit, is visited by Les and subjected to his clumsy romantic advances despite her obvious lack of interest.
+His attempts are interrupted by a phone call to Alex from Jimmy, and the two make plans to meet at a pub near Chinatown.
 The meeting's arrangements are overheard by Les who is jealous of Alex's attraction to Jimmy and also keen to get in with Pando's gang.

+At the pub, Jimmy bonds further with Alex, and he reveals to her his burgeoning doubts over his pursuit of the life of a gangster.
+After Les informs the gang of the couple's whereabouts, the couple are forced to flee, attempting to escape via the Sydney Monorail.
+Pursued by Acko and fellow gang member Wally, they are caught leaving the monorail station, and in front of a terrified Alex, Jimmy is beaten and stuffed into Pando's car.
+Alex returns to Rocket at his home, who is frantic over her encounter with the dangerous gangsters, and demands that for her own safety she leave town immediately.

-After Les informs the gang of the couple's whereabouts, Jimmy is forced to flee the pub with Alex, attempting to escape on the Sydney Monorail, however the escape proves unsuccessful and in front of a terrified Alex, Jimmy is beaten and stuffed into a car to be taken to a remote location where Pando and his gang plan to kill him.
-To Jimmy's horror, he learns Pando and his gang were responsible for the death of his brother Michael, as Acko casually mentions to Pando that they are in almost exactly the same spot where they killed and buried him years earlier.
-Through the indirect intervention of Michael (who acts as a guardian angel throughout the film), Jimmy is able to escape and make his way back home to prepare for the bank robbery.
+Jimmy is driven to a remote location to be executed by Pando.
+To his horror, he learns that Pando is responsible for the death of his brother Michael, as Acko casually mentions that they are in almost exactly the same spot where they killed and buried him years earlier.
+Through the indirect intervention of Michael (who acts as a guardian angel throughout the film), Jimmy is able to escape.
+On his way back to Deirdre's home, he is overcome with emotion over the truth about his brother's death, but nevertheless arrives the next morning to prepare for the bank robbery.

 The robbery is not without its problems.
 When returning with the cash bags, Wozza attempts to jump over the bank counter, but fails and lands unconscious on the bank floor.
 He is dragged by Jimmy and Craig into the car, and comes round just as police arrive to begin shooting and returns fire.
 Craig is killed by the police but the robbery is otherwise successful.

-Jimmy gets the money he needs, escaping in a stolen Toyota Celica with his remaining accomplice.
-The stolen car’s radio station bumper sticker is spotted by that station's competition team, who give chase attempting to award Jimmy a $10,000 prize.
-Not wanting to be identified after the robbery, Jimmy rams them off the road.

-Jimmy returns to Pando's office to pay off his debt, but thinking he has a gun the gang once again attempt to kill him.
-He is able to give them the $10,000 he owes, and impressed by his resolve, is offered more work by Pando as a result.
-Jimmy refuses and leaves in disgust after pulling a gun on Pando, no longer drawn to him or the criminal lifestyle.
-As Jimmy leaves, Helen the street kid passes Jimmy, and in retaliation for the death of her friend Pete she shoots Pando, Acko and the rest of the gang dead, before once again claiming the $10,000 for herself.
-Jimmy and Alex buy tickets at an airport to 'The North Coast' away from the pressures of life in Sydney.
+Jimmy returns to Pando's office with the $10,000 he needs, and despite again almost being killed by the gang upon his arrival, is finally able to pay off his debt.
+Pando is ultimately impressed by Jimmy's resolve and offers him some more work.
+Jimmy responds by tearfully and angrily pulling a gun on Pando before leaving in disgust, no longer drawn to him or the criminal lifestyle.
+As Jimmy leaves, he passes Helen, who in retaliation for the death of her friend enters the office and fatally shoots Pando, Acko and Wally, before claiming the $10,000 for herself.
+Alex is revealed to have stayed for Jimmy, and they buy tickets at an airport to 'The North Coast' away from the pressures of life in Sydney.